Alfresco/docs-alfresco/content-services/latest/install/ansible.md

 ## Service Configuration

-The following systemd services are deployed and can be used to stop and start Alfresco components:
+The following systemd services are installed and can be used to stop and start Alfresco components:

 | Service Name | Purpose |
 | :--- | :--- |